grislyeye/grislyeye.com/content/blog/forbidden-lands/forbidden-lands.md

 **1st-level characters with agency.**

 **Popular.** This is important to me for a number of reasons.
 I don't just play my games, I write and publish for them too.
 In particular, I want to write settings and adventures without getting bogged down writing my own games (there are already more than enough).
-Writing for more popular games ensures that I have an audience, and a wealth of supplementary material to draw from.ta
+Writing for more popular games ensures that I have an audience, and a wealth of supplementary material to draw from.

 **Open Licence.** Following from the above, having an open licence